Canon 1Ds vs Sony A5100

 Studio photographers will appreciate that the Canon 1Ds (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds or the Sony A5100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1Ds: